Deborah McAndrew's AN AUGUST BANK HOLIDAY LARK Tours UK, Now thru June 2014

 Northern Broadsides and the New Vic Theatre are set to mark the centenary of the start of the First World War with the world premiere of Deborah McAndrew's moving new play An August Bank Holiday Lark.
-Following Northern Broadsides' critically acclaimEd Rutherford& Son, the new co-production will premiere at the New Vic from 7 February until 1 March before embarking on a national tour until 14 June.
+Following Northern Broadsides' critically acclaimEd Rutherford& Son, the new co-production will premiere at the New Vic from tonight, 7 February until 1 March before embarking on a national tour until 14 June.

 Taking its title from a line in Philip Larkin's poem MCMXIV, An August Bank Holiday Lark explores the impact of the First World War on a rural community in East Lancashire.